demizer/go-rst/testdata/README.rst

   sub-catagories.
 * There are currently three files per test: the rst file, the expected lexer output "items.json", and the expected parser output "nodes.json".
-* The directories end with "good" or "bad" to indicate how the parser is expected to parse the test.
+* The sub-directories of each category end with "good" or "bad" to indicate how the parser is expected to parse the test.
 Directories ending with "good" are proper syntax and are expected to be parsed correctly.
 Directories ending with "bad" usually means the parser is going to generate a system message or two.
-* Each test file begins with a number syntax formatted with two leading digits, a decimal, and two trailing digits: "00.00" This is to allow for incrementally adding tests at any point to a general category of a test for different variations of that test.
+* Each test file begins with a number syntax formatted with two leading digits, a decimal, and two trailing digits: "00.00" This is to allow for incrementally adding additional variations of a single test while keeping the file names unique.

 ---------------
 Differing Tests